Mikael Ishak

-Mikael Ishak (born 31 March 1993) is a Swedish professional footballer who plays as a striker for Ekstraklasa club Lech Poznań.
+Mikael Ishak (ميكائيل إسحاق; born 31 March 1993) is a Swedish professional footballer who plays as a forward for and captains Ekstraklasa club Lech Poznań.

 Beginning his career with Assyriska FF in 2010, he has gone on to play professionally in Germany, Switzerland, Italy, Denmark, and Poland.
+In 2020, he signed for Lech Poznań and has since won two league titles and reached the 2022–23 UEFA Europa Conference League quarter-finals as club captain.
+He is the third-best foreign goalscorer in Ekstraklasa history (with 80 goals), all-time best foreign scorer for Lech (105) and all-time best foreign scorer for any Polish club in European competitions (25).

 A full international since 2015, he has won seven caps and scored one goal for the Sweden national team.
 He represented the Sweden Olympic team at the 2016 Summer Olympics.

 Club career

 Early life and career

-Ishak's parents migrated from Syria.
+Ishak's parents were Assyrian migrants from Syria.
 He was born in Södertälje, Sweden and started his professional career at Assyriska FF, where he was included in the first team in 2010.

 1. FC Köln

 In December 2011, Ishak was signed by German Bundesliga club 1.
 FC Köln after a successful trial.
-He made his debut for the side on 21 January 2012 in a 0–1 away defeat at VfL Wolfsburg, where he came on as a substitute in the 85th minute for Martin Lanig.
-After being used mostly as a substitute during his first month in Köln, Ishak made his first start for the club on 18 March following a suspension for regular striker Lukas Podolski, playing the entire match in a 1–4 away loss at Hannover 96.
+He made his debut for the side on 21 January 2012 in a 1–0 away defeat at VfL Wolfsburg, where he came on as a substitute in the 85th minute for Martin Lanig.
+After being used mostly as a substitute during his first month in Köln, Ishak made his first start for the club on 18 March following a suspension for regular striker Lukas Podolski, playing the entire match in a 4–1 away loss at Hannover 96.
 Ishak would make 11 appearances for 1.
 FC Köln during his first season.